Joannes Stadium: Renovations 2006–2013

 Big Top Baseball took over ownership of the Green Bay Bullfrogs in late November 2013.
 During the offseason Big Top Baseball invested over $75,000 into the facility.

-Green Bay Bullfrogs (2007-2018)
+Green Bay Bullfrogs (2007–2018)

 The Green Bay Bullfrogs were renamed the Green Bay Booyah in a "Name the Team Contest" held in the fall of 2018.
 "A booyah is a communal stew [of] vegetables and less desirable cuts of meat [...] cooked in large kettles."
 In 2019 the team moved to the Capital Credit Union Park in nearby Ashwaubenon.

 De Pere Dodgers (2019)

 In 2019, the De Pere Dodgers, who were founded in 2016, began play at Joannes Stadium as members of the 8-team semi-pro Wisconsin State League.

-Greater Green Bay Blue Ribbons (2020- )
+Green Bay Blue Ribbons (2020–present)

 After the 2019 season, the Dodgers re-branded as the Greater Green Bay Blue Ribbons for the 2020 season and beyond.
 The name is an honor to the previous Blue Ribbons team that played at Joannes from 1970 to 1995, and the team continuing the baseball tradition at historic Joannes Stadium.
+"Greater" was removed from the name prior to the 2022 season.